How Ecommerce Financing Strategies Can Fuel Growth: Financing Options Explained

 Key takeaways:

-1. Debt is an integral part of the eCommerce cycle - embrace it strategically if you are unable to avoid it completely.
+1. Debt is an integral part of the ecommerce cycle - embrace it strategically if you are unable to avoid it completely.

 2. Don't just chase the lowest interest rate; choose financing that matches your business cycles and risk tolerance.